Oesophagectomy

 Your surgeon will explain the possible risks of oesophagectomy before you have the operation.
 You will have tests to check your heart and lungs, to make sure you are well enough to have it.

 Some of the possible complications of surgery to the oesophagus may be life-threatening.
-You might need to stay in the intensive care unit for a while after surgery.
-Other possible risks include:
+You will usually have a short stay in the intensive care unit after surgery so you can be carefully monitored.
+Possible risks include:

-• the join between the oesophagus and stomach leaking
+- a leak in the join between the oesophagus and stomach

 It is important to have the information you need about any possible risks before the operation.
-You can talk to your surgeon or specialist nurse if you have questions.
+If you have questions, you can talk to your surgeon or specialist nurse.

-You will be in hospital for a few weeks with this type of operation.
+After this type of operation, you will be in hospital for a few weeks.
 At first it may feel like you are improving quite quickly.
 But it may take a few months before you recover and can go back to your normal activities.

 We have more information about having surgery for oesophageal cancer.